absferdous/surfalert/README.txt

 ## 🌟 USE FOMO TO INCREASE YOUR LEADS, SALES & ENGAGEMENTS ##

-[NotificationX](https://notificationx.com) helps you to grab the attention of your website visitors and gain their trust instantly by showing real-time sales notifications and engagement.
+[SurfAlert](https://surfalert.com) helps you to grab the attention of your website visitors and gain their trust instantly by showing real-time sales notifications and engagement.
 It creates urgency among your visitors to purchase your products right now.
 No one wants to be left out, after all.

 **Sales Notification & Popup Solution for WooCommerce, EDD, Freemius, Envato & More.**

 https://youtu.be/6XJ2lLmH3w8?list=PLWHp1xKHCfxAj4AAs3kmzmDZKvjv6eycK

-## Get Faster, Lighter & Best Fomo Solution With NotificationX 2.0 Updates 🔥 ##
+## Get Faster, Lighter & Best Fomo Solution With SurfAlert 2.0 Updates 🔥 ##

-[NotificationX 2.0](https://notificationx.com/blog/update-notificationx-2-0/)  has been introduced with a fully revamped user interface to keep an excellent user experience than before.
+[SurfAlert 2.0](https://surfalert.com/blog/update-surfalert-2-0/)  has been introduced with a fully revamped user interface to keep an excellent user experience than before.
 It ensures faster performance, even lighter and best fomo marketing solution on latest.

-## Powerful Features of NotificationX 2.0  🚀 ##
+## Powerful Features of SurfAlert 2.0  🚀 ##

 - Get a completely revamped & faster user interface
 - Redesigned Quick Builder to create instant notifications